Detection of a small shift in a broad distribution: Summary and Conclusions

 When the boundaries of the distribution are sufficiently sharp, uniform probabilities from binomials of the CDF provide excellent indicators.
 Subsequently it has been demonstrated that the maximum likelihood method gives a quantitative estimate of the shift $\delta t$ and its statistical error, while bootstrap simulations allow one to avoid Gaussian assumptions.
 Obviously, the analysis of this paper can be re-done for other desired sample sizes.

-{\bf Acknowledgements:} I would like to thank Peter Hoeflich for useful discussions and for extracting Fig.~\ref{fig_2ppd} from Fig.~11 of Ref.~\cite{CNGS}.
-This work was in part supported by the DOE grant DE-FG02-97ER41022.
+{\bf Acknowledgments:} I would like to thank Peter Hoeflich for useful discussions and for extracting Fig.~\ref{fig_2ppd} from Fig.~11 of Ref.~\cite{CNGS}.
+This work was in part supported by the DOE grant DE-FG02-13ER41942.